ungoldman/burger-week-challenge-2014/README.md

 ### The Challenge

 I put forth a challenge to the city of Portland.
-Will you join me in attempting to eat every single one of the culinary delights put forth by our fair city's burger purveyors for the time-honored BURGER WEEK tradition?
+Will you join me in attempting to eat every single one of the culinary delights offered up by our fair city's burger purveyors for the time-honored BURGER WEEK tradition?

 ### The Rules